Kyoto language is too difficult even for most of the Japanese people

 It’s just an aside, but I think it’s funny (interesting) that Kyoto and Hokkaido are always competing for the first place in the popularity ranking of Japan 47 prefectures, though their characters are completely different.
 Kyoto is oldest; Hokkaido is newest.
 For your information, Hokkaido has always defeated Kyoto and maintained the first place in the popularity ranking for these 14 years.

 What I wrote above about Kyoto people’s characters is a stereotypical idea many Japanese people outside Kyoto have in their minds, and I’m personally sure it’s generally truthful.
 Making matters worse, their language is too difficult even for most Japanese people outside Kyoto.
 It’s not about their accent or dialect, though I admit their accent and dialect are most beautiful.
 In Kyoto, we’re always and strictly required to understand the implication of their words.
 Let me give you some examples.

 Concealing true intentions is ancient wisdom for Kyoto people to survive

-If your kids are running around in a restaurant, the restaurant staff might smile at you and say “They are so cheerful.”
+If your kids are running around in a restaurant in Kyoto, the restaurant staff might smile at you and say “They are so cheerful.”
 Don’t you ever reply like “Yeah, they’re so excited about coming here in Kyoto.”
-The staff means “Shut them up!”
-Even if you wear a cheesy shirt, Kyoto people would smile gently and say “You look good no matter what you wear.”
-I’m not blaming Kyoto people but on the contrary respect their culture created by the long history of Kyoto, though I don’t think I can survive there.
-According to a theory of historical science, concealing true intentions is ancient wisdom to survive through many struggles that had repeated over time in the power center.
+The staff tries to mean “Shut them up!”
+Here is another example: even if you wear a cheesy shirt, Kyoto people would smile gently and say “You look good no matter what you wear.”
+The real intention is “Aren’t you ashamed of yourself?”

 2020/09/02 By Shungo Ijima